 - Private to Public Track: Students examine what are the public dimensions of a particular issue or practice area of private international law.
 What overlap, conflicts and/or synergies exist between private and public international law and legal practice?

-Only second year JD day students and second and third year night students are eligible to apply to the fellowship program.
+Only second year JD day students and second and third year night students are eligible to apply to the ICLLP fellowship program.

 Fellowship Applications are due by Nov.
 14, 2014.
 The 2014-15 Application will be available soon.
 (Last year's Fellowship Application (2013-14) includes a description of the fellowship program, potential internship placements, and application requirements and procedures and is downloadable here Application (pdf)).

-Prior to applying for the fellowship, students are encouraged to meet with Christine Bustany, Practitioner in Residence for International and Comparative Law, to discuss your areas of interest and internship options.
+Prior to applying for the fellowship, students should meet with Christine Bustany, Practitioner in Residence for International and Comparative Law, to discuss your areas of interest and internship options.